DiginessForever/flicklistBlog/README.md

 "/register" or "/login" are both routes that have only a render_template statement, so you can go to those pages first from your browser.
 If you look in templates/register.html, it has an html form in it.
 The form's action parameter has the route that it will call.
 Check out app.py to find the @app.route statement that matches that.
 Note that @app.route's methods must include the method that register.html's form declares.
-To pull the values from the form's input fields into the Python code, these statements are used: someVariable = request.form["someInputFieldName"]
+To pull the values from the form's input fields into the Python code, these statements are used:

+someVariable = request.form["someInputFieldName"]

 Next, SQLAlchemy is a library that is used to connect to the database.
 Check out models.py for how this is done.
-Note that there are two methods for defining classes (these match the database tables).
+Note that there are two ways of defining classes (in order to match the database tables).
 In User, I use the automapper to pull the database column names into the class as properties.

 In blogpost, I am declaring properties which I have to make sure match the blogpost table (I have not debugged through this class yet, and it likely doesn't work currently).
 I will probably change this to automapping like User.